KeshavModun/How-To-Host-Your-Resume-On-Github/index.md

 - Processing payments for driving tickets

 -------------------     ----------------------------
-## Projects
+## Projects in Computer Science

 **October 2019**
-- **Resume written on Markdown and formatted using a Jekyll Theme**
+- Resume written on Markdown and formatted using a Jekyll Theme

 **June 2019**
-- **Implemented a Java system for managing monthly parking spot reservations across several lots and parkades.**
+- Implemented a Java system for managing monthly parking spot reservations across several lots and parkades.

  *Input to the program was a data file that described the parkades, and a list of the parkers that want to reserve parking spaces, and additional details.
  Outputted neatly-formatted charts for each month showing the floor plan of the parkades with the reserved parking spaces, and a list of the parkers showing their parking space reservation.*